 The absentee ballot organizing ban makes it a crime for unregistered people to help a voter return their absentee ballot application.
 This is no small ban: experts in the case found that there are about 800,000 unregistered but eligible people who would be penalized for helping a neighbor or community member return an absentee ballot application.

 Republicans didn’t hide their support of these disenfranchising laws.
 One month after the amended complaint was filed, the Michigan Republican Party and the Republican National Committee (RNC) filed a motion to intervene in the case.
 Despite their intervention, the district court granted part of the motion for preliminary injunction in September, temporarily halting the voter transportation ban.
-But Republicans immediately fought back, filing a notice of appeal and an emergency motion for stay, which the 6th U.S. Circuit Court of Appeals granted.
+But Republicans immediately fought back, filing a notice of appeal and an emergency motion for stay (meaning pause), which the 6th U.S. Circuit Court of Appeals granted.
 This unfortunately meant that both bans were in place during the 2020 election.
 But the fight continues.

 What’s at stake?

 The appeal will now be litigated in front of the 6th Circuit, focusing on the temporary halt to the voter transportation ban and, specifically, whether the ban is likely preempted by the Federal Election Campaign Act.
 The Federal Election Campaign Act allows organizations to spend money to provide transportation to the polls.
-Plaintiffs also argued that the Republican intervenors do not have standing to bring the appeal in the first place.
+The plaintiffs also argued that the Republican intervenors do not have standing to bring the appeal in the first place.
 And even if the 6th Circuit overturns the district court’s order temporarily halting the voter transportation ban, the fight to permanently halt the ban will continue in district court.

 The voter transportation ban and absentee ballot organizing ban do not make Michigan elections more secure, but instead disenfranchise thousands of eligible voters who rely on get-out-the-vote efforts.
 From souls-to-the-polls campaigns to union-led rides to the polls, these voting restrictions uniquely burden the fundamental right to vote.